indigo423/opennms-org-website/user/pages/01.home/_talks/team.md

       social_linkedin: "https://www.linkedin.com/in/uwebergmann"
 ---

-# Speaker
+# Speaker and Talks

 You want to be a speaker at OUCE 2016?
 Feel free to join the [Call for Paper](http://cfp.opennms.eu/en/ouce2016/cfp/session/new) which is open until <font color="red">1.
 August 2016</font>.
-We are happy to give you a spot on this page, please provide a short text about you and some links to your blog or social media places.
+We are happy to give you a spot on this page, please provide a short text about you and some links to your blog or social media places and get also listed in our list of [registered talks](http://cfp.opennms.eu/en/ouce2016/public/events).